 Henry Vinson and Nick Bryant wrote a book called “Confessions of a D.C.
 Madame: The Politics of Sex, Lies and Blackmail.”
 Vinson ran the largest gay escort service to have ever been exposed in Washington, D.C.
 He stated that Spence and Franklin’s King had pressured him to procure children for sexual activities, which he refused, and that he came across Spence’s blackmail equipment and had seen it first hand.

 Vinson was then indicted by a D.C.
 Grand Jury on a 43-count RICO charge.
 Facing 300 years in prison, Vinson agreed to no more disclosures in a plea bargain for five years.
 Nevertheless, after his prison term, he did conduct this interview in which he provides the particulars.
 A deep dive into this with Bryant and Ed Opperman is available below.
 The second video is a much-shorter 11-minute synopsis with Sean Stone.
-One person that Vinson mentioned in his blog and in the interviews as involved in compromising activity (preferred 18-year-old males) was former Reagan CIA Director William Casey.
+One person that Vinson mentioned in his blog (memory holed) and in the interviews as involved in compromising activity (preferred 18-year-old males) was former Reagan CIA Director William Casey.